weaviate/weaviate-python-client/CONTRIBUTING.md

 We recommend to create a virtual environment to contribute to the client.

-Run the following to create a virtual environment, activate it and install dependencies:
+To create a virtual environment, activate it, and install dependencies, run the following shell code:

 ```shell
 python3 -m venv .venv
 source .venv/bin/activate
 pip install -r requirements-devel.txt
 ```

-The next time you open your shell, you can activate your virtual environment using `source .venv/bin/activate`
+To activate your virtual environment, run `source .venv/bin/activate`.

 The newest client versions sometimes require upcoming Weaviate core features.
 We recommend using Docker (see https://weaviate.io/developers/weaviate/installation/docker-compose) to run a local instance of the `latest Weaviate core <https://hub.docker.com/r/semitechnologies/weaviate/tags>`_ for client development.

 #### Installation

-To install the library into your virtual environment while in development, we recommend installing it in “edit mode”:
+To install a development version of the Python client library in your virtual environment, use “edit mode”:

 ```shell
 pip install -e /PATH/TO/WEAVIATE-PYTHON-CLIENT